Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What are ChatGPT’s limitations?

-AI, including ChatGPT, is evolving rapidly, but it’s far from perfect.
-Here are a few ChatGPT limitations to be aware of when working with this tool:
+AI, including ChatGPT, is evolving rapidly, but it’s still far from perfect.
+Here are a few limitations to keep in mind when using tools like ChatGPT.

-• It lacks confidence: ChatGPT often backtracks when challenged and can’t reliably defend a position.
-That makes it risky to rely on for consistent, high-stakes advice and business decision-making.
+• It can be inconsistent: ChatGPT may revise or soften its answers when challenged and doesn’t always maintain a clear position across follow-up prompts.
+That can make it risky to rely on for consistent, high-stakes advice or business decision-making.

-• It’s not human: AI can’t replace empathy.
-When customers are confused, upset or need nuanced help, they still want to talk to a real person.
+• It can’t replace human empathy: AI tools are helpful for automation and brainstorming, but they can’t replicate human judgment or emotional awareness.
+When customers are confused, upset or dealing with complex issues, many still prefer speaking with a real person.
 “One bad reply, whether it’s too generic, slightly off in tone, or just wrong, can push someone away,” Yilmaz cautioned.
 “Always back up your AI tools with accessible human support.”

-Despite these flaws, ChatGPT’s potential is impressive.
+Despite these limitations, ChatGPT’s potential is impressive.
 For example, we asked ChatGPT how to start an online business.
-Although it took some prompting, it eventually came up with a detailed executive summary, market analysis, business model, marketing and sales strategy and financial plan.
-While it would require work before presenting to an investor or a lender, it was fantastic for brainstorming and added to the quality of the idea.
+After some prompting, it produced a detailed outline including an executive summary, market analysis, business model, marketing and sales strategy and financial plan.
+While the material would still require refinement before presenting it to investors or lenders, it worked well as a brainstorming tool and helped expand the initial idea.

 Features to look for in an alternative to ChatGPT